renard162/anomaly_stealth_pack/README.md

 - Replayability: Each achievement unlocks a set of items for the starting loadout in the Tourist economy mode, in addition to providing bonuses for the current game.

+- Documentation: All new features and mechanics implemented are explained in the guide tab of the PDA.

 ### Warning
 Most extra mods included in this package have been heavily modified to ensure compatibility with other mods, create new gameplay mechanics, or fix existing bugs.
 Due to the base game version used, several of these extra mods are no longer available in the version included in the package, as many have been updated to newer versions of Anomaly.
 For this reason, if you encounter any bugs, report them in this post rather than the original mod, as it has likely been modified.